pwfun/lyft/content/en/docs/prologue/introduction.md

 At this point, the ATM returns to its main screen.
 Using your finger, touch the **Finish Session** button.
 If the ATM provides you with a receipt, collect it before leaving.

-Step-by-step instructions on how to start a new Doks project.
-[Tutorial →](https://getdoks.org/tutorial/introduction/)

 ## Next steps

 You’ve now completed your first ATM transaction, having successfully deposited a check and then withdrawn funds in cash.